 Why Translation Support Matters

-For oncology visits, patients should consider professional interpretation or at least experienced bilingual support.
+For oncology visits, patients should consider professional interpretation or experienced bilingual support.

 How Chinese Medical Navigator Can Help